santiallende/PsychLab/README.md

-# caanPackage
+# PsychLab
-This package contains useful functions for tasks to be completed in the Clinically Applied Affective Neuroscience Laboratory at UC Davis.
+This package contains useful functions for psychology labs that implement linear mixed models.
 To install and use this package:

 ```
 install.packages("devtools") # if not already installed
 library("devtools")
-install_github("santiallende/caanPackage")
+install_github("santiallende/PsychLab")
-library("caanPackage")
+library("PsychLab")
 ```
 To learn how to contribute to R Packages see:
 1) http://kbroman.org/pkg_primer/pages/github.html.